mishmashclone/riccardoancarani-riccardoancarani.github.io/aboutme.md

 - Web app pentesting
 - [insert other boring stuff consultants have to do]

-You can find me on twitter at @dottor_morte or LinkdIn!
+You can find me on twitter at @dottor_morte or LinkedIn!

 My GitHub profile kinda sucks because the interesting stuff cannot be released yet

 ↑ that's what someone who's not able to code would say